archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 - **Current TVL of the Pool**: The Total Value Locked (TVL) in the pool is provided, giving you an idea of the pool's size and liquidity.
 A larger TVL indicates a more significant pool, which generally leads to lower price impact from individual transactions.
 - **Current Token Ratio**: Lastly, you will see the current ratio of tokens in the pool.
 This ratio is vital for understanding the liquidity dynamics and potential price movements within the pool.

 **Swap**: Click the "Swap" button to finalize your swap.
-This action initiates the transaction and swap your tokens.
+This action initiates the transaction and swaps your tokens.

 #### Pre-transaction Validations